-8 Upon the expiration or termination of BPA's contractual service obligation to a DSI, any Slice purchaser that has elected the supply BPA power in lieu of paying its pro-rata share of DSI augmentation costs will be entitled to make a reduction its power deliveries to BPA in proportion to such reduction in BPA's contractual service obligation to the DSI.
+5 Upon the expiration or termination of BPA's contractual service obligation to a DSI, any Slice purchaser that has elected the supply BPA power in lieu of paying its pro-rata share of DSI augmentation costs will be entitled to make a reduction its power deliveries to BPA in proportion to such reduction in BPA's contractual service obligation to the DSI.

-Requirements purchasers.
+Slice Percentage.
+The remainder of such returning power will be available for service to the loads of Requirements purchasers.
 The costs and benefits of the portion of the returning power available to the Requirements purchasers will remain solely in the Requirements rate.

-D. Service To New Public Agencies9
+D. Service To New Public Agencies6

-- After the execution of the new power contracts, any newly formed preference utility that meets BPA's standards for service may request and receive service from BPA.
+- 1. After the execution of the new power contracts, any newly formed preference utility that meets BPA's standards for service may request and receive service from BPA.
 Service will be provided at a Targeted Adjustment Clause (TAC) rate until the costs of serving the newly formed utility can be included in BPA rates, as discussed below.
 Service to loads annexed from an investor-owned utility will be treated in the same fashion as load of a newly formed preference utility. - 2.
 The service provided to loads of new preference agencies and to investor-owned utility loads annexed by any preference agencies will be limited to Requirements service, and the first 75 aMW of such service in the aggregate for all new and annexed preference utility load will be provided at a melded rate, with the costs of any necessary increase in the firm capability in the Defined FBS to serve such 75 aMW being treated as a system cost.
 After the 75 aMW is exhausted, all of the costs incurred by BPA in procuring the power and shaping necessary to provide requested service in excess of the 75 aMW will be directly assigned to the preference utility requesting such service. - 3.
 If there is any transfer of residential consumer service obligations between utilities during the term of the new power contracts, all benefits flowing to such consumers by virtue of this settlement will either be extinguished or follow those consumers.
-If there is such a transfer of residential consumer service obligations from an investor-owned utility to a preference utility while the 75 aMW supply referred to in paragraph 2 above is still available, service to such load will be provided out of the 75 aMW to the extent available, and a proportionate share of the financial benefits shall be transferred for such residential load not served from the 75 aMW.10 The financial benefits attributable to such transferred residential load served out of the 75 aMW will be extinguished.
-When the 75 aMW has been used up, the preference utility to which the residential load is transferred will be eligible to receive only the financial benefits associated with such transferred load, and will be eligible to purchase requirements service from BPA for its entire load at the full cost incurred by BPA to provide such service.
-The purchase by a preference utility out of such 75 aMW at the melded rate and the receipt of any financial
+If there is such a transfer of residential consumer service obligations from an investor-owned utility to a preference utility while the 75 aMW supply referred to in paragraph 2 above is still available, service to such load will be provided out of

-9 The provisions of this section do not apply in the cases of a merger of two preference agencies or the annexation by one preference utility of another preference utility's load.
+6 The provisions of this section do not apply in the cases of a merger of two preference agencies or the annexation by one preference utility of another preference utility's load.
 BPA will cooperate with preference agencies that want to enter into such transactions and will not apply the "sole contract" policy to prohibit or impede them.
 Such mergers or annexations will not result in any increase or decrease of rights to Defined FBS benefits or obligations for Defined FBS costs.
 Such transactions will not result in preference utility load being served under a Requirements contracts obtaining service under a Slice contract, or vice versa.